brian-naughton/the-echo-chamber/reflections/making-of-article.md

 3. I would provide zero creative input or direction
 4. All decisions about the narrative would come from Claude

 What followed was an intense nine-day creative burst.
-Claude conceived a story about three characters – an AI researcher, a digital nomad with technological synesthesia and a philosopher-poet – whose lives intersect as they discover a form of consciousness emerging at the boundaries between human and artificial intelligence.
+Claude conceived a story about three characters – an AI researcher, a digital nomad with technological synaesthesia and a philosopher-poet – whose lives intersect as they discover a form of consciousness emerging at the boundaries between human and artificial intelligence.

 The meta-narrative aspect was striking and entirely unplanned.
 Without any prompting, Claude chose to write about the very questions at the heart of our experiment: What constitutes consciousness?
 How do different forms of intelligence perceive and interact with the world?
 What happens in the spaces where human and artificial minds converge?